murgrehk/cloaked-wookie/README.txt

 	-You may see the answer without a penalty by entering PEEK

 To add a deck:
-1. Create a .txt file in the same directory as the rest of the files
+1. Create a .txt file in the Decks directory

 To add cards to a deck:
 1. Open the .txt file corresponding to the deck